syu1/CS1501-Algorithm-Implementation/Project-4 Network Analysis/README.md

 ## How to run:
 Run NetworkAnalysis.java with the command line input of a file to be analyzed.
 * Compile: javac NetworkAnalysis.java
-* Run with command line argument: java NetworkAnalysis network_data1.txt
+* Run with command line argument: java NetworkAnalysis network_data1.txt ||  java NetworkAnalysis network_data2.txt
 * Select types of analysis on the network.
 * Note Choice 1: Solves the shortest path problem
 * Note Choice 3: Minimum spanning tree algrothim can be used as aproximate to solve traveling salesman problem.